charliexchen/Ant-IRL/README.md

 # Ant-IRL

 Ant-v2 (A.K.A Antony) is now a fairly standard RL task from the Open AI gym library.
-As a challenge, I decided to bring him to real life and train advantage actor critic on a physical robot.
+This project aims to achieve three goals:
+* Build a physical robot in a similar configuration to Ant-v2
+* Train Actor Critic on a physical environment with no simulation
+* Keep me sane over the course of the third national lockdown

  <p align="center">
    <img src="https://github.com/charliexchen/Ant-IRL/blob/main/Assets/readme_assets/walk_comparison.gif" align="centre" width="800" >